Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Emergency: Call 000

-- Life-threatening symptoms: Chest pain, stroke signs, severe breathing trouble, collapse or uncontrolled bleeding means call 000 immediately
+- Life-threatening symptoms: Chest pain, stroke signs, breathing trouble, collapse or uncontrolled bleeding means call 000 immediately

 9. How to get there